rakudo/rakudo/INSTALL.md

 To automatically obtain and build MoarVM as well as NQP, you may also need a git client, which is also needed for fetching the test suite.

-Building rakudo can sometimes take >1.4G of memory when compiling for the MoarVM runtime.
+Building Rakudo can sometimes take >1.4G of memory when compiling for the MoarVM runtime.
 The requirements are higher for the JVM backend.

 (Perl is installed by default already).
 To enable parallel testing you also